 - Sampling practices in mining, smelting and shipping of concentrates and ores.

-- Sampling theory in the preparation of representative material during comminution process.
+- Sampling theory in the preparation of representative material during comminution process and related contamination/cross-contamination issues.
 Candidates will be expected to know the equations involved in the reduction of sample size and part sampling of the material.

 - Comminution equipment and techniques.

 - Statistical, quality assurance/quality control methods including the calculation of mean, median, standard deviation and confidence limits based on hypothetical data.